 - Audit.
 Every AI-triggered run is logged with a marker showing the calling agent.

-The six tools EQQ exposes
+The six MCP tools EQQ exposes to AI clients

 list_queries- what queries this key can useget_query_detail- columns, description, metadataget_query_parameters- JSON schema of inputsexecute_query- run and return rowsexport_query- write to xlsx/csv/jsonexecute_chart_query- run with chart classification